VSTOPIA/JS-Live-API/index.md

 > Attribution: This repository adapts and redistributes tutorial content by Adam Murray under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 Original series: https://adammurray.link/max-for-live/js-in-live/ — Changes have been made.
 This project is not endorsed by Adam Murray or Cycling '74.

-> <span class="tip-marker">[!TIP]</span> New versions of these tutorials are available for Max 9's new `v8` object.
-You need Live 12.2 or higher (or standalone Max 9) to use it. `v8` supports modern syntax, is much faster, and has quality-of-life improvements in its integration with Max and Live.
+> <span class="tip-marker">[!TIP]</span> New versions of these tutorials are available for Max 9's new <code class="max9-object">v8</code> object.
+You need Live 12.2 or higher (or standalone Max 9) to use it. <code class="max9-object">v8</code> supports modern syntax, is much faster, and has quality-of-life improvements in its integration with Max and Live.
 Highly recommended.

 ## Table of Contents